alephcloud/hs-configuration-tools/README.md

 these entities easy for the common case that the configurations are encoded mainly as nested records.

+In addition to the user defined command line option the following options are recognized by the application:

+`--config-file, -c`
+:    Parse the given file as a (partial) configuration file in YAML format.

+`print-config, -p`
+:    Print the parsed configuration that would otherwise be used by the
+     application to standard out in YAML format and exit.

+`--help, -h`
+:   Print a help message and exit.

 The operators assume that lenses for the configuration record types are provided.